 by Robin Maercklein

-Best Birds: During Spring and Summer, look for Bobolink just southeast of the Café Wren parking lot.
-Three quarters mile north of the parking lot check the Reed Canary-Grass wetlands for Sandhill Crane, Wilson’s Snipe, American Woodcock, Red-shouldered Hawk, Sedge Wren, Brown Thrasher, Song Sparrow, Swamp Sparrow, and Common Yellowthroat.
+Best Birds: During Spring and Summer, look for Bobolink just southeast of Café Wren’s parking lot.
+Three quarters mile north of 260th Ave check the Reed Canary-Grass wetlands for Sandhill Crane, Wilson’s Snipe, American Woodcock, Red-shouldered Hawk, Sedge Wren, Brown Thrasher, Song Sparrow, Swamp Sparrow, and Common Yellowthroat.
 Search in woodlands of Quaking Aspen, Sugar Maple/White and Red Oak for Great Horned Owl, Eastern Wood-Pewee, Great Crested Flycatcher, Red-eyed Vireo, Warbling Vireo, American Robin, Veery, Wood Thrush, Chipping Sparrow, warblers including American Redstart, Black-and-White Warbler, and Chestnut-sided Warbler, and Scarlet Tanager.
 Check out the agricultural grasslands for sparrows and blackbirds.

 A variety of habitats are found on this section of the trail.
 They include forests of Quaking Aspen, Sugar Maple, and mixed hardwoods (Sugar Maple, Basswood, Paper Birch, Bur Oak, Green and White ash, and White Oak).
 Some large wetlands are present including willow shrub and Reed Canary-Grass dominated marshland.
 There are also agricultural areas including old fields, non-native grasslands, and croplands.